 New General Plan Amendment and Update Process

-The Initiative prevents General Plan amendments to accommodate single projects by prohibiting amendments for individual projects as well as a group of “concurrently submitted” projects that are inconsistent with the General Plan.
-To be approved, an amendment must include an area that “has significant social, economic, or physical identity” such as an entire community and cannot be smaller than 15 acres.
+The Initiative prevented General Plan amendments to accommodate single projects by prohibiting amendments for individual projects as well as a group of “concurrently submitted” projects that are inconsistent with the General Plan.
+To be approved, an amendment must have included an area that “has significant social, economic, or physical identity” such as an entire community and cannot be smaller than 15 acres.

-The General Plan would go through a public review process for updating the plan every five years.
-The review must include all the Community Plans and District Plans, and public hearings would be held as part of the review process.
+The General Plan would have gone through a public review process for updating the plan every five years.
+The review was required to include all the Community Plans and District Plans, and public hearings would have been held as part of the review process.

 New Requirements for Preparation of Environmental Impact Reports and Parking

-The Initiative also requires that whenever a state or city law mandates the preparation of an environmental impact report for a project, the report will be drafted by the city staff or a third party contracted by the city.
-The environmental impact report may not be prepared by the applicant or someone hired by the applicant.
+The Initiative also required that whenever a state or city law mandates the preparation of an environmental impact report for a project, the report would be drafted by the city staff or a third party contracted by the city.
+The environmental impact report could not be prepared by the applicant or someone hired by the applicant.

 Development Project Approval and Permits

-Before approving any development project, the city’s representatives must specifically determine based on “substantial evidence” a project complies with the General Plan’s elements.
-Also, before issuing a permit, it must be shown that a project conforms with the General Plan Land Use Designation and zoning code.
+Before approving any development project, the Initiative required the city’s representatives to specifically determine based on “substantial evidence” a project complies with the General Plan’s elements.
+Also, the Initiative mandated that before issuing a permit it must be shown that a project conforms with the General Plan Land Use Designation and zoning code.

 Opposition to Initiative

-A diverse group of opponents to the Initiative believes it would place a freeze on almost all new residential and non-residential construction in Los Angeles.
-The Initiative would potentially stop construction of necessary institutions such as hospitals and schools.
-Also, Los Angeles requires more housing to meet current demand as the city’s population increases, but the Initiative would make it extremely difficult to build much needed housing.
-A moratorium on residential development will only raise housing costs and reduce the amount of affordable housing.
-The Initiative would also reduce jobs, economic development, and tax revenue.
+A diverse group of opponents to the Initiative believed it would place a freeze on almost all new residential and non-residential construction in Los Angeles.
+The Initiative would have potentially stopped construction of necessary institutions such as hospitals and schools.
+Also, Los Angeles requires more housing to meet current demand as the city’s population increases, but the Initiative would have made it extremely difficult to build much needed housing.
+A moratorium on residential development would only raise housing costs and reduce the amount of affordable housing.
+The Initiative would have also reduce jobs, economic development, and tax revenue.